Strangebrewer/strangeblog/server/Planning.md

     - search by multiple tags will only find articles with both tags

 # ToDo
+- FIRST: Figure out WTF is going on with the "/list" POST vs "/" GET endpoints
+  - searching by date seems to work with public posts (i.e. non-friend users) but not with admin users.
+Strange things are afoot at the Circle K...

+- Clicking on a user tag to filter by that tag doesn't seem to be working...
+- Login:
+  - Style the login/register page to align with the rest
   - Set it up to deny banned users access
   - Set it up to ask inactive users if they want to reactivate
 - Set up singlePost page to let me print the article to a pdf (see og-dragon-writer)

 ## Next

-### Modal:
-- fuck around with the colors to see if it looks good with current theme
-  - it actually looks cool as it is, so not a big deal

 ### Sources page:

 ### Admin page:
-- functionality for:
-  - DONE: a button each for Users, Sources, Blog, Categories and Cray Cray
-    - DONE: the buttons will toggle which component is visible
-    - DONE: each item for each category will have an edit and a delete button
-    - There will also be a create button for each, which will toggle a form
 - Cray Cray can be whatev - but it makes the rainbow of buttons look cool :)
-    - Build search function for finding users.
-Search by: acl, status, email, username

-  - DONE: adding or removing sources
-  - DONE: adding or removing categories
-  - editing user accounts (to add "friend" to the acl field)
-  - DONE: editing the blog title and subtitle

-### SinglePost.jsx page:
+### SinglePost page:
 - The point of this page is to make it so you can link directly to one post
   - consequently, the url will need to use the postId rather than the name
 - button to edit (should just go to the "/editor/:id" page)

-### Main.jsx:
+### Main page: